zeuxisoo/php-slim-whoops/README.md

 Version `0.2.0`

-- You must to install the `whoops` library manually.
+- You must install the `whoops` library manually.